The Benefits of Extracurricular Activities

 Where can I find extracurricular activities?

 The first place to look for extracurricular activities is your high school.
-High schools provide many opportunities to develop interests, invest energy, and display talent.
+High schools give you and your peers many chances to develop interests, invest energy, and display talent.

-Clubs are a way to find classmates with similar interests.
-Some clubs are centered around a topic (history, chemistry), others around an activity (chess, robotics).
-Sports teams are another type of club that demonstrates team commitment and leadership.
+Clubs are one way to find classmates with similar interests.
+Some clubs are centered around a topic (history, chemistry).
+Others are centered around an activity (chess, robotics).
+A sports team is another type of club, one that lets you demonstrates team commitment and leadership.

-Work, whether it’s a part-time job or an internship, gets the message out to colleges that you have job dedication and can handle responsibilities.
-What’s more, your job proves you can maintain a busy work schedule while attending high school classes.
+Work, whether a part-time job or an internship, gets the message out to colleges that you have job dedication and can handle responsibilities.
+What’s more, a job proves you can maintain a busy work schedule while attending high school classes.

-Volunteering through a religious community or nonprofit is another extracurricular activity that exemplifies how you give back to your community.
+Volunteering through a religious community or nonprofit is an extracurricular activity that exemplifies how you give back to your community.